MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfBServer2019/plan/system-requirements.md

 - The default digest, or hash signing, algorithm is RSA.
 The ECDH_P256, ECDH_P384, and ECDH_P521 algorithms are also supported.

-That's a lot to think about, and there are a variety of comfort levels with requesting certificates from a CA. We'll give you some further guidance below to make your planning as painless as possible.
+That's a lot to think about, and there are a variety of comfort levels with requesting certificates from a CA. We'll give you some further guidance in the following sections to make your planning as painless as possible.

 ### Certificates for your internal servers